mrbossosity/evidence/README.md

   * [BeautifulSoup4](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)
   * [PyPDF2](https://pypi.org/project/PyPDF2/)

-If you have pip:
+If you have pip, CD into the /dist directory and run:

-`pip install requests lxml pdfkit beautifulsoup4 pypdf2`

-on Linux:

-`sudo pip3 install requests lxml pdfkit beautifulsoup4 pypdf2`
+`pip install -r requirements.txt` (substitute pip3 on Linux)

 ## Run
 To run the script, open your terminal, CD into the folder where you've downloaded the script, and run: